 Classes do fill up.
 Because we share seats with the four partner schools, more seats could become available closer to the start of the term.
 It's best to contact the MBA Office (firstname.lastname@example.org) to be added to a wait list.

 How do I know if I have the right hardware and software?

-The Consortium MBA program uses web-based Desire2Learn (D2L) as its LMS (Learning Management System).
-D2L is a user-friendly system through which all elements of your online classes are offered.
+The Consortium MBA program uses web-based Canvas as its LMS (Learning Management System).
+Canvas is a user-friendly system through which all elements of your online classes are offered.
 You will receive updates from your instructor, find your syllabus, calendar, instructor commentaries, video and audio files, have discussions, deposit and retrieve assignments, and track your progress.